Appearance

 After finishing a measurement, it appears in a results list below the measurement toolbar:

-- Each measurement shows its type (distance or area) and value (in meters).
+- Each measurement shows its type (distance or area) and value, in your project's units (see below).

 - Click on a measurement in the list to zoom the camera to it.